Medicinal Plant Lexicon

 Primula root

-• As a primula tea
+• Cut primrose root as a tea

-• Dried extract in capsules, tablets and soluble instant teas
+• Dried extract in capsules, tablets, and soluble instant teas

-• Fluid extract in drops and juice
+• Liquid extract in drops and juice

 • Tincture in drops and solutions